ThreadDotRun/SaneDataCommander/README.md

 More features, dialects, and integrations are forthcoming in upcoming versions, so stay tuned for updates! 📢

-**TLDR**: Running `python Test_UDC.py`, `python Test_Network.py`, and `python Test_UDO.py` provides trivial usage examples for the database and network.
+**TLDR**: Running `python Test_UDC.py`, `python Test_Network.py`, `python Test_UDO.py`, or `python Test_FWC.py` provides trivial usage examples for the database, network, and controller components.
 Run `python RunGUIServer.py` to launch the GUI web interface and show trivial configurations from the csv config files.

 ## Components